Junior Sailing Programme

 HBC has plastic Optimist training boats, bought with the help of New Zealand Community Trust and Pub Charity, for the use of Rainbow fleet sailors in their first year of Learn-to-Sail.
 The cost of this use is included in the Learn-to-Sail course fee.
 Our young sailors will need to learn how to look after these boats and will need parent help to get boats out of the shed and to put them away again.

 Green fleet and Starling sailors will need to buy a boat.
 If you need advice please ask an experienced club member familiar with the class of boat you are interested in buying.
 Once children are ready to move on from the Rainbow fleet to the Green fleet, they should be looking for a fiberglass Optimist.
-At the time of writing, good entry level boats were available for $1800-$2000.
-While sailing is often perceived as expensive you could expect to spend more than this in many other sports.
-You will also be able to sell your the boat and, if its well looked after, expect to get most of the purchase price back.
+At the time of writing, good entry level boats were available for $1000 -$2000.
+Boats that are well maintained should expect to be resold for a similar price after several years use.